What is chlorine?

 There are many symptoms that can be noticed after swimming in chlorinated water such as runny nose, red eyes, cough, asthma, joint pain, swelling, nausea, urinary problems, skin irritation (eczema), discomfort, etc.

 Chlorine, when combined with bodily organic matter, produces by-products that are harmful to the respiratory system.
-Chlorine in its gas form is toxic and was first used by the Germans in World War I to incapacitate enemy soldiers during attacks.
+Chlorine gas is toxic and was first used by the Germans in World War I to incapacitate enemy soldiers during attacks.

 In high concentrations, it can cause lifelong breathing difficulties such as asthma or bronchitis.
-These problems occur in those who regularly frequent the pool such as lifeguards and pool staff, regular swimmers.
-Young children are more sensitive to fumes, those who have frequented a chlorinated pool are 4 times more likely to have respiratory allergy problems.
-The frequency of asthma cases increases with the time spent in the pool, in the order of 1 to 2% per hour in the water.
-Some European government agencies also recommend caution and prevention in children under 2 years old.
+These problems occur in those who regularly use the pool, such as lifeguards and pool staff, and regular swimmers.
+Since young children are more sensitive to fumes, those who have used a chlorinated pool are four times more likely to develop respiratory allergy problems.
+The frequency of asthma cases increases with time spent in the pool, by around 1 to 2% per hour in the water.
+Some European government agencies also recommend caution and prevention for children under 2 years old.
 Caution is therefore advised if you suffer from or are predisposed to respiratory problems.

 See the following article for more information: http://maisonsaine.ca/le-chlore-de-piscine-un-desinfectant-explosif/